Chidambaram Subramaniam: Green Revolution

 Along with M. S. Swaminathan and B. Sivaraman, Subramaniam was the architect of India's modern agricultural development policy, after the success of his programme which led to a record production of wheat in 1972 termed as the Indian Green Revolution.
 As Minister for Food and Agriculture, he introduced high-yielding varieties of seeds and more intensive application of fertilizers which paved the way for increased output of cereals and attainment of self-sufficiency in food-grains in the country.
 About his contribution, Dr. Norman E. Borlaug, writes:

 He appointed M. S. Swaminathan, who played a major role in green revolution and Verghese Kurien as the chairman of National Dairy Development Board when he ushered the Indian White Revolution.
 Kurien says, that the key role played by Subramaniam in the whole thing (Operation Flood) is hardly mentioned.
 He founded the National Agro Foundation, Chennai and Bharathidasan Institute of Management, Tiruchirappalli.

 Finance ministry and emergency

-When the Indian National Congress split in 1969, he became the interim president of Congress (I) started by Indira Gandhi.
+When the Indian National Congress split in 1969, he became the interim president of the Congress (R) faction led by Indira Gandhi.
 Later, he was appointed Minister of Finance in the union cabinet by Indira Gandhi.
-He advised her to devalue Indian rupee and was the finance minister during the emergency in 1976.
-After the emergency, he parted ways with Indira and joined the breakaway Congress faction led by Devraj Urs and Kasu Brahmananda Reddy.
+He advised her to devalue Indian rupee and was the finance minister during the Emergency in 1976.
+After the Emergency, he parted ways with Indira and joined the breakaway Congress faction led by D. Devaraj Urs and Kasu Brahmananda Reddy.